GluuFederation/docs-ce-prod/3.1.2/source/operation/custom-design.md

 The below documentation will provide the file locations of public facing pages, as well as instructions for adding custom html, css, and javascript files to your Gluu Server.

 !!!
+Note
+    Customizations should be made by people with a solid understanding of web-development.
+Before changing any files we recommend creating backups to easily revert your instance to original state.

+!!!
 Warning:
-    Customizations should only be made by people with a solid understanding of web-development.
-Before changing any files we recommend creating backups to easily revert your instance to original state.
+    A customization bug has been reported in Gluu 3.1.2.
+[A work around can be found here](https://support.gluu.org/customization/5215/custom-login-pages-not-taking-place-in-312/).

 ## Overview